 It can be eaten as a side or main dish, and it is easy to harvest.
 Such assets will lead you to want to grow red beet in your vegetable patch!

-You have never yet dared to do it!
-But red beet is very easy to grow, and takes off quickly after having been sown.
+Perhaps you haven’t yet dared to grow it!
+But red beet is very easy to care for, and takes off quickly after having been sown.

 How then can you resist growing this vegetable, which can be eaten in mixed salads to bring a touch of sweet refreshment in the middle of a hot summer?